DePayFi/depay-evm-router/README.md

 `Gas usage: approx. 253,000`

-IMPORTANT: Don't forget to use the actual payment plugin at the end of `plugins` to avoid depositing swaps into the payment contract itself (without performing a payment).
+IMPORTANT: Don't forget to use the actual payment plugin at the end of `plugins` to avoid depositing swaps into the payment contract itself (without performing an actual payment).

-### tokenA to ETH payment, swapped via Uniswap
+### TOKEN_A to ETH payment, swapped via Uniswap

 Ethereum: https://etherscan.io/tx/0x4ae0acb287d3a4cc59edacb8206161cc5abf3c188db286e6a751387d7761e409